sabiwara/aja/README.md

 - performance-conscious (right algorithm, proper benchmarking, fast compile times*)
 - mostly dead-simple pure functions: no configuration, no mandatory macro, no statefulness / OTP

-(\* while fast compile time is a target, `A.Vector`, which is optimized for fast runtime at the expense of compile time, slows it down)
+(\* while fast compile time is a target, vectors are optimized for fast runtime at the expense of compile time)

 ### Non-goals